Mama June: 2017 May Be Former ‘Here Comes Honey Boo Boo’ Star’s Comeback Year

 — Regina Spacola (@gigirules7) January 12, 2017

 Here Comes Honey Boo Boo was a huge hit with the fans.
 The critics, on the other hand, weren’t so kind.
-Using words like “train wreck” and “exploitation,” critics point out how off-putting it was to watch a weird family with plenty of issues to go around, and to see those issues celebrated on national TV.
+Using words like “train wreck” and “exploitation,” critics point out how off-putting it was to watch a weird family with plenty of issues to go around and to see those issues celebrated on national TV.
 The Hollywood Reporter even went so far as to call on viewers to boycott the show.

 “You know this show is exploitation.
 TLC knows it.
 Maybe even Mama and HBB know it, deep down in their rotund bodies.
 Here Comes Honey Boo Boo is a car crash, and everybody rubber-necks at a car crash, right?… You can say no to visual exploitation.
 You can say no to TLC.
 And you can say no to Honey Boo Boo Child.
 Somebody has to.”

 As it turned out, those “issues” eventually caught up to Mama June.
 In 2014, at the height of Here Comes Honey Boo Boo‘s popularity, Shanon’s world came crashing apart.
 News broke that she was romantically involved with Anthony McDaniel, Sr., a convicted sex offender.
-Making matters worse, Anna Shannon Cardwell, Mama June’s oldest daughter, confirmed to Huffington Post that she (Anna) was the child McDaniel had victimized, when she was eight years old.
+Making matters worse, Anna Shannon Cardwell, Mama June’s oldest daughter, confirmed to Huffington Post that she (Anna) was the child McDaniel had victimized, when she was 8-years-old.

 Mama June herself denied those rumors, as did her other daughters.
-Nevertheless, TLC washed their hands of the whole mess, and cancelled Here Comes Honey Boo Boo.
+Nevertheless, TLC washed their hands of the whole mess and canceled Here Comes Honey Boo Boo.

 Now two and a half years later, it seems that Mama June has put all of the mess behind her and is focusing on her battles with her weight, as well as who she is as a person.
 In Mama June: From Not To Hot, Shannon will undergo plastic surgeries and intense workouts.